-Mackenzie Beaupre, your Indigenous Student Support Advisor
+Mackenzie Kuzyk, your Indigenous Student Support Advisor

 I am Two-spirit, Indigiqueer and use they/them pronouns.
 I was born in Moh’kins’tsis and lived in Nova Scotia for seven years, before moving back here.
 My nation is located at the mouth of the Conne River of Newfoundland.
 I am Mi’kmaq, French and Irish.
 Unfortunately, I did not grow up learning much about my Indigenous culture and continue to learn about my culture to this day.
-I am planning a trip to visit my nation for the first time and cannot wait for that day to come.

 As a queer Indigenous person, I am passionate about working with Indigenous and 2SLGBTQ+ communities in my social work practice.
 I aim to work from a strength-based, trauma-informed, and non-judgmental lens.
 I want to embrace Indigenous ways of knowing and always use an intersectional lens.

 When considering our own social location/context, we can see how these factors impact who we are and how we experience the world.
 I am so excited to help support Indigenous students through their university experience.
 I look forward to supporting you through this journey.

 Reach out to Mackenzie Kuzyk to get started on your wellness support:

 - Accessing and locating resources on and off-campus